admin-shell-io/id/aas/API/README.md

 ## Contact

-The entries of this sub-namespace have been created by [Sebastian Bader](https://github.com/sebbader) on behalf of the IDTA Working Group 'Asset Administration Shell'.
+The entries of this sub-namespace have been created by [Sebastian Bader](https://github.com/sebbader) on behalf of the Workstream "Specification of the Asset Administration Shell" in the IDTA Working Group 'Open Technology'.
 Contact via a [web form](https://industrialdigitaltwin.org/en/contact).